-Getting lots of clicks is one thing, but finding and retaining a loyal and engaged readership is the best way to turn your blog into a success.
+Getting lots of clicks is one thing, but finding and retaining a loyal and engaged readership is the best way to turn your site into a success.
 One of the essential means of doing this is through consistent and high-quality content.

 Interaction is key, so having an open dialogue with your readers is a great way to keep them interested.
-Make sure to reply to your posts on social media and consider having a forum section on your blog for more open conversation.
-Things like FAQ based blog posts can help your readers feel even more connected to you and your blog.
+Make sure to reply to your posts on social media and consider having a forum section on your site for more open conversation.
+Things like FAQ based posts can help your readers feel even more connected to you and your blog.
 You should also consider tools such as email lists.
 Having your readers subscribe means they’re far less likely to forget about you amidst the sea of online content.

 Step Nine: Earn Money

 Selling ad space is a proven way to monetize your blog.
-However, some bloggers choose not to do this, as it can look too busy and mess with the overall aesthetic.
+However, some writers choose not to do this, as it can look too busy and mess with the overall aesthetic.
 Ad revenue is based on blog traffic, so at the beginning, any income you earn from this will be fairly low, too.